 Coliving Semkovo is using a community ownership model because Matthias believes it will create a unique experience where every owner is motivated to contribute to the success of the project.
 With 200 owners promoting the project and wanting to rent out their apartments and grow the coliving business, it will be a strong form of word-of-mouth marketing.
 Owners will also be more motivated to run activities that they enjoy for the community, such as quiz nights, karaoke, group hiking, book clubs, cocktail nights, skill shares, and day trips, compared to just being customers of a coliving space.
 Additionally, being able to influence the high-level strategy and budget of the community business will engage owners more than being part of a community that is owned by a business that sees everyone as just customers.

-The total project cost is going to be the price of the building, the cost of the project development including the legal process of splitting the units in the cadaster, installing individual water/electricity meters, the cost of the renovation of the common/coliving areas and the furnishing of the coliving areas.
+We assume that the total budget for this is going to be about €6,000,000 excluding the renovation/furnishing of the insides of the apartments.
+The total project cost is going to be the price of the building, the cost of the project development including the legal process of splitting the units in the cadaster, installing individual water/electricity meters, the cost of the renovation of the coliving areas and the furnishing of the coliving areas.

-So divided by 200 units this gets us to a price of about €20,000 - €25,000 per unit on average.
+So divided by 230 units this gets us to a price of about €30,000 per unit on average.

 The units have different sizes and some are more attractive then others.
 Some have a small balcony, some have big windows, some have small windows under the roof.
 Some are in a better shape then others (like the bathrooms, the windows, the hallways etc.) which impact renovation effort and cost.
-And Block A will be available for occupancy before Block B.

 We estimate that the renovation and furnishing of the units will cost between €10,000 (smallest, simple) to €25,000 (biggest, more luxurious)